Durucill/DSA210-Spring2026-Project/README.md

 This indicates a class imbalance problem and suggests that Netflix usage alone is not a strong predictor of snack ordering behavior.

 These results are consistent with the statistical analysis, which showed only a weak relationship between the variables.
+These findings are consistent with the hypothesis testing results, which showed a weak but statistically significant relationship.